-Koben is a Sr. Associate in the electricity, buildings, and communities practices at the Rocky Mountain Institute.
+Koben is a Manager in the electricity, buildings, and communities practices at the Rocky Mountain Institute.
 Koben primarily focuses on leading efforts to investigate balance of systems costs and identify solutions that will reduce PV installation costs in the short- and long-term.
 Koben has also worked on projects with the goal of developing a strategic vision for how to reduce energy and carbon emissions across sectors at the community-scale.

 Koben brings to RMI a background in collaborative stakeholder engagement, statistical and quantitative analysis, and researching urban sustainability and energy policy.
 While managing the Center for Sustainable Infrastructure Systems, he focused on driving collaboration among 40 researchers nationwide in researching and implementing city sustainability measures.
 As Program Manager for Built Green, Koben was responsible for engaging public and private stakeholders to implement green building practices, including a study of financial premiums for green certified housing, working as a technical advisor on a residential zero energy demonstration project, and overseeing the certification of and data management for over 3,000 certified projects.
 While in graduate school at the University of Michigan, Koben focused on energy policy analysis and preparing for the impacts of climate change.